 Proxmox VE generates an ISO image to pass the Cloud-Init data to the VM.
 For that purpose, all Cloud-Init VMs need to have an assigned CD-ROM drive.
-Also many Cloud-Init images assume to have a serial console, so it is recommended to add a serial console and use it as display for those VMs.
+Usually, a serial console should be added and used as a display.
+Many Cloud-Init images rely on this, it is a requirement for OpenStack.
+However, other images might have problems with this configuration.
+Switch back to the default display configuration if using a serial console doesn't work.